Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 pre-stage a roster, but every actual intent checks every roster master against the exact admitting parent ledger's pre-NegativeUNL `UNLReport`.
 Inline roster creation and intent admission perform that check atomically.
 Committee deletion is blocked while the owner has any live Export latch.
+That guard is coupled to witness apply's parent-state committee lookup: weakening it to pending-only would make a retained latch's accepted witness unreplayable.

 The destination account's SignerList remains the actual remote authority.
 Its keys, weights, optional operator signer, and rotation policy are client/operator